soubhagyasethy/joke-generator/README.md

 # Joke Generator
+Want to tell jokes like Chandler but running out of jokes?
+Worried no more.
-It is a fun web app which will generate random jokes.
-Have fun using it.
+Try this joke-generator website!
+It is a fun web app which will generate funny jokes with a single click!

 ## Technologies:
 Vanilla Javascript, Html, Css, Joke Api.